praetoriandigital/cub-docs/lead-forms.md

       //   create new user and redirect to 'experience' page
       //     or
       //   (if there is user with this email in DB)
-      //   show alert 'You already registered' and redirect to 'login' page
+      //   show message 'You already registered' and redirect to 'login' page
       //     or
       //   (if registration API returned error)
       //   redirect to 'registration' page